TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- consider putting nades to the primary hand for better aiming consistency when quickthrowing
+- minimally buff pro90 over zamieć: perhaps increase the round's impact a little?

+- The rocket launcher still glitches during reloading, sometimes
+	- watch the footage from chrzan

+- correct those footstep sounds, maybe make the distance model linear?
+- Indeed, there is a problem when importing project-specific gfx on windows, but not on linux
+- enable hrtf crash on windows

+- add markers for allies that are off-screen
+- simply clamp the nicknames to bounds and maybe add an arrow
+	- then just clamp to a smaller bound to account for an arrow

+- fix neon maps being generated in the project folder

 - Note that message buffer might overflow during resynchro, causing a disconnection
 - random shutdowns might be to lag spikes as well
 - well, just increase message buffer sizes?